Q: What is AWS Key Management Service (KMS)?

 Q: Can I export a master key from AWS KMS and use it in my own applications?

 No. Master keys are created and used only within AWS KMS to help ensure their security, enable your policies to be consistently enforced, and provide a centralized log of their use.

 Q: What geographic region are my keys stored in?

-Keys are only stored and used in the region in which they are created.
+Keys generated by AWS KMS are only stored and used in the region in which they were created.
 They cannot be transferred to another region.
 For example; keys created in the EU-Central (Frankfurt) region are only stored and used within the EU-Central (Frankfurt) region.

 Q: How can I tell who used or changed the configuration of my keys in AWS KMS?

-Logs in AWS CloudTrail will show requests on your master keys, including both management requests (e.g. create, rotate, disable, policy edits) and cryptographic requests (e.g. encrypt/decrypt).
+Logs in AWS CloudTrail will show all KMS API requests, including both management requests (e.g. create, rotate, disable, policy edits) and cryptographic requests (e.g. encrypt/decrypt).
 Turn on AWS CloudTrail in your account to view these logs.

 Q: How does AWS KMS compare to AWS CloudHSM?

 AWS KMS allows you to create and control the encryption keys used by your applications and supported AWS services in multiple regions around the world from a single console.
 The service uses a FIPS 140-2 validated HSM to protect the security of your keys.
 Centralized management of all your keys in AWS KMS lets you enforce who can use your keys under which conditions, when they get rotated, and who can manage them.
 AWS KMS integration with AWS CloudTrail gives you the ability to audit the use of your keys to support your regulatory and compliance activities.
-You interact with AWS KMS from your applications using the AWS SDK if you want to call the service APIs directly, or the AWS Encryption SDK if you want to perform client-side encryption.
+You interact with AWS KMS from your applications using the AWS SDK if you want to call the service APIs directly, via other AWS services that are integrated with KMS or by using the AWS Encryption SDK if you want to perform client-side encryption.